rizukirr/audx-android/README.md

 Blazingly Fast Real-time audio denoising and Voice Activity Detection (VAD) library for Android

+> [WARNING] v2.1.0 use gradle 9.0 which is breaking changes, use v2.0.0 if you are not yet migrate to gradle 9.0

 ## Features

 - **Real-time noise suppression** using Recurrent Neural Networks (RNNoise)